 Through the process of elimination, I discovered it was the Grave Robbers.
 The thing is…I can never use it again now, and have to be extremely careful when bottling it that I don’t get it on me.
 If I do, I’ll be itching again.
 A wonderful, very effective immune boosting oil is off limits for me now (very probably forever) because I was using it undiluted.

 Which—I didn’t know back then.
 But!
 I do now, and I’m telling others so that they won’t have to have the same bad experience.

 Now with that said, is there ever a time to use essential oils undiluted?
 Yes, there are times.
 Like an emergency for example.
 We’ve had grandchildren get stung by a wasp or fall and cut their chin.
 We used one drop of straight Lavender in both cases.

-For more info on Safe Diluting Principles read our companion article: More Wisdom on Diluting Those Essential Oils
+For more info on Safe Diluting Principles that can actually make your oils even more effective read our companion article: More Wisdom on Diluting Those Essential Oils